What is the difference between Clear Aligners and Invisalign?

 Can I wear the aligners just at night for more weeks and get an ideal result?

-Dr. Riolo has had the opportunity to successfully treat over five thousand patients with various orthodontic appliances.
-Riolo Orthodontics has been recognised as a “Center for Excellence” by 3M Unitek due to Dr Riolo experience utilizing the Incognito custom lingual bracket system.
-Riolo Orthodontics is also a Preferred Provider of Invisalign.
+Dr. Riolo has had the opportunity to successfully treat over five thousand patients with various orthodontic appliances and has treated well over a thousand patients with lingual braces.
+Riolo Orthodontics has been recognized as a “Center for Excellence” by 3M Unitek due to Dr Riolo experience utilizing the Incognito custom lingual bracket system.
+Our office currently a custom lingual system that is much smaller the the legacy “Incognito system”.
+We plan and manufacture our lingual system custom for each patient frequently integrating Clear Aligners to provide the best possible overall treatment for our patients.
 Riolo Orthodontics uses the newest technologies, including advanced 3D imaging, digital models created using intra oral scanning, advanced bonding procedures and both traditional and custom orthodontic appliances.
-Dr Riolo is a Board Certified Orthodontist by the American Board of Orthodontics and teaches part time at the University of Washington Department of Orthodontics.
+Dr Riolo is a Board Certified Orthodontist by the American Board of Orthodontics, member of the Northwest component of the Angle Society and the only active member of the the European Society of Lingual Orthodontics (ESLO) practicing in North America.
+Dr. Riolo Lectures on Interdisciplinary adult orthodontics, Lingual Orthodontics, Clear aligner theory and 3D printing applications in Orthodontics locally and nationally as well as part time at the University of Washington Department of Orthodontics.